Recovery Guidance for Your Small Business

 Register with the Federal Emergency Management Agency (FEMA).

-Once a federal disaster declaration has been made for your area, connect with FEMA by completing a DisasterAssistance.gov application online, using the FEMA app which can be downloaded for free from your smart phone’s app store, calling 1-800-621- FEMA (3362) or meeting in person at a Disaster Recovery Center.
+Once a federal disaster declaration has been made for your area, connect with FEMA and complete an online application, use the FEMA app which can be downloaded for free from your smart phone’s app store, call 1-800-621- FEMA (3362) or meeting in person at a Disaster Recovery Center.

-Talk with a confidential business counselor.
+Talk with a free, confidential business counselor.

 Experienced business counselors can help you: